telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard.md

 In addition to the pure assembly reference change, the Upgrade Wizard provides several important features:

-* Check and retrieve the latest available **Telerik® UI for ASP.NET Ajax** release;
+* Check and retrieve the latest available **Telerik® UI for ASP.NET AJAX** release;

-* Change the version of **Telerik® UI for ASP.NET Ajax** the project uses;
+* Change the version of **Telerik® UI for ASP.NET AJAX** the project uses;

-On the next step the wizard lists all projects from the solution, which use Telerik® UI for ASP.NET Ajax.
+On the next step the wizard lists all projects from the solution, which use Telerik® UI for ASP.NET AJAX.
 You can choose which projects will be updated (it is recommended to upgrade all projects to the chosen version) and the version which they will be upgraded to.
 The Compatibility button will invoke the [Upgrade API Analyzer tool]({%slug upgrade_api_analyzer%}):

 >caption Figure 2: Choose the projects the Upgrade Wizard will work on